jshafto/app_academy_notes/w10_learning_objectives.md

 cat [path_to_file/file.sql] | psql -d [database]
 ```
 ### How to perform relational database design
+- schemas let us easily visualize database tables and their relationship to each other
 - four major steps:
     1. Define the purpose/entities of the relational DB.
-        - establish purpose, tables, and attributes (i.e. columns and rows)
+        - establish purpose, entities (tables), and attributes (i.e. columns and rows)
     1. Identify primary keys.
         - select columns to contain the unique values that will serve as primary keys for each table
     1. Establish table relationships.